Code-Institute-Submissions/user-centric-project-bg/README.md

 It will provide a platform to rollout additional enhancements in the near future.  <br/>This project was deployed to the live website using 'GH Pages' - https://gallaghb.github.io/user-centric-project-bg/

 ## UX
 This website is for everyone and especially patients who attend their GP on a regular basis.
 These patients will also have their medicine prescribed on a frequency basis.
 Patients nowadays use alot of different devices and are very comforable carrying out various activities online.
-Users want a positive experience when interacting online, they want not only an intuitive website but one that is easy to use and enjoyable.
+Users want a positive experience when interacting online, they want not only an intuitive website but one that is easy to use and enjoyable.<br/>
 The list of User Stories are as follows:

     • As a User, I want to be able to navigate easily between menu items, so that I will want to return to this site as it's intuitive and easy to use